Here are a few tips for you to consider:

 Now is the time to get closer to your suppliers and understand their potential impact on your organisation.

 The need for procurement to check and double-check the financial stability of suppliers, and to meet regulatory compliance obligations, is now paramount to safeguard the continuity of business operations.
 But this will be an impossible task for procurement teams to attempt without better, timely access to supplier information.

 Knowing as much about your suppliers as possible will not only minimise the risk of supply chain disruptions but will also lower the cost of managing suppliers, which can be huge for procurement organizations.
-Gartner estimates that companies typically spend $1,000 managing a supplier, per year.
-For the majority of procurement teams looking to find innovative new ways to improve the bottom line, these sorts of costs are increasingly difficult to justify.
+For the majority of procurement teams looking to find innovative new ways to improve the bottom line, any additional costs are increasingly difficult to justify.

 The benefits of using modern procurement digital technologies to onboard and manage suppliers include:

 Acknowledge that your suppliers are a great source of knowledge and expertise, which can help you create greater value for your company.
 Effective supplier onboarding will transform your procurement organisation.